Big Red Book

 Terry, who was born in Limerick, Ireland, and studied in Dublin, had a brief career in banking before joining RTÉ, the national broadcaster of Ireland, as a newsreader and announcer, later moving into light entertainment as a host of television quiz and variety shows, while also working as a disc jockey.

-He approached the BBC in 1966, and was offered work with BBC Radio.
-After standing-in for Jimmy Young's mid-morning show, Terry was offered a weekday afternoon slot.
-In April 1972, he took over the breakfast show on BBC Radio 2, and was soon achieving record audiences of up to 7.9 million.
+Having approached the BBC in London in 1966, he was offered work with BBC Radio.
+After standing in for Jimmy Young's mid-morning show, Terry was offered a weekday afternoon slot.
+In April 1972, he took over the breakfast show on BBC Radio 2 and, within a short time, was achieving record audiences of up to 7.9 million.

 "I wish I'd shaved!
 Eamonn Andrews - I'll kill ya!"